annebrown/dotfiles/README.md

 Pulls in scripts for starting required services and apps.

 This repo contains public config stuff.
-Private config stuff is pulled from a separate repo.
+Private config stuff is sourced from a separate repo.

 # Usage